April 3, 20180 mins read

 Lighthouse is a fantastic way for developers to spot problem areas that are all too easy to miss: things like accessibility and performance, which are critical, but also invisible.
 Security was already represented with tests for HTTPS support, but the Lighthouse team wanted to help developers be even more secure.

 When you audit your site, Lighthouse looks for what libraries you’re using, and their versions.
 Then it checks against Snyk’s database to see if there are known security issues.
 If there are, your sites audit score will be docked, and you’ll be presented with information about the vulnerabilities, with a link to Snyk so that you can learn more and get the issues resolved.

-You can try it out today in Google Chrome Canary—no extra install required, it’s baked in by default.
-It’ll be making it’s way to Google Chrome itself soon.
+You can try it out today in Google Chrome Canary — no extra install required.
+It’ll be making its way to Google Chrome itself soon.

 Increasing Awareness of Known Vulnerabilities

 Lighthouse is a tool your front-end teams will likely be using already (or if they’re not, should be).
 And with the new Snyk integration, they’ll get critical information about potential security issues built into the rest of their auditing making it easier to take action.